DNA Tests: Two Kinds

 • 23mofang:

 This Chinese testing company is not related to American-based 23andMe, despite their similar names.
 Commercial DNA tests in China are still relatively new and 23mofang only ships kits within China.
 They do accept file uploads from other companies for a fee.
-To our knowledge, one international Chinese adoptee has found their birth family through 23mofang, but we expect to see more matches in the future as more Chinese purchase kits.
-With their database having nearly 1 million users (more than any other SNP company there), we strongly urge adoptees to import their 23andMe file.
+To our knowledge, five international Chinese adoptees have found their birth family through 23mofang, but we expect to see more matches in the future as more Chinese purchase kits.
+With their database having over 1 million users (more than any other SNP company there), we strongly urge adoptees to import their 23andMe file.

 View ICSA’s 23mofang guide here!